vuestorefront/storefront-ui/apps/docs/components/components/selectoption.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The SelectOption component is used for displaying data inside Select component
 ---
 # SelectOption

-The SelectOption component is used for displaying data inside Select component
+{{ $frontmatter.description }}

 ## Props